verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-fluentd.md

     - Verify that Fluentd is able to read and push the logs to OpenSearch by reviewing the Fluentd logs.
     - Verify that the logs are visible in OpenSearch by accessing the OpenSearch dashboard or using relevant search queries.

-If the issue persists or you encounter any other problems, please reach out to us for further assistance.